All Episodes

 I've almost given up in expecting that substance will dominate legislative debate.

-Uh you get six like-minded people in this institution, they talk to each other in the cloakroom and they think they've conducted a public opinion poll.
+They talk to each other in the cloakroom and they think they've conducted a public opinion poll.

-Uh these guys are not distinguishing themselves, ladies and gentlemen.
+These guys are not distinguishing themselves, ladies.

-Quick time out here, we'll be back and continue and get to your phone calls right after this.
+We'll be back and continue and get to your phone calls right after this.

 Okay, we start now on the phones.

-We always start earlier than usual on open line Friday, and we'll start in Philadelphia.
+We always start earlier than usual on Open Line Friday, and we'll start in Philadelphia.

 Oh, yes, Rush.